Justina (empress): Widowhood and the reign of Valentinian II

-According to Ammianus Marcellinus, Zosimus and Philostorgius, Justina was living near Sirmium by the time she was widowed.
-During the reign of Valentinian II, she moved with him to Mediolanum (Milan).
-She assisted her young son Valentinian II's rule.
+Valentinian I died in 375 in Aquincum, and Gratian inherited the western throne.
+According to Ammianus Marcellinus, Zosimus and Philostorgius, Justina and her son Valentinian were living near Sirmium when she was widowed.
+Quickly, general Cerealis, her brother, brought the younger Valentinian to Aquincum where the troops proclaimed him emperor without consulting the emperor Gratian.
+Afterward Justina accompanied the young Valentinian II to Mediolanum (modern Milan), where she assisted with his rule.

-In 383, Gratian had died while facing a major revolt under Magnus Maximus.
-Maximus proceeded to establish his control of a portion of the Roman Empire including Britain, Gaul, Hispania and the Diocese of Africa.
+In 383, the usurper Magnus Maximus killed Gratian and took control of Britain, Gaul, Hispania and the Diocese of Africa.
 He ruled from his capital at Augusta Treverorum (Treves, Trier) and was able to negotiate his recognition by Valentinian II and Theodosius I, starting from 384.
-The area of Valentinian II had effectively been limited to Italia, ruling from Mediolanum (modern Milan).
+The domain of Valentinian II had effectively been limited to Italia, ruling from Mediolanum.

-Justina was an Arian though unable to act in favor of her religious faction until after the death of her husband.
+Justina was an Arian, though unable to act in favor of her religious faction until after the death of her husband.
 She maintained a long struggle against Ambrose, leader of the Nicene faction in Milan.
 The dispute started in 385 when Ambrose refused the imperial court's demand for the Arian usage of a basilica for Easter, a cause which Justina championed.
 Many church historians influenced by Ambrose's rhetoric wrote negative accounts about her, stating that she persecuted the bishop for selfish reasons.
 However, Justina was not the only person in the court pursuing the Arian worship, since Gothic soldiers and some high-ranking civilian and military officials under Valentinian also had a stake in it.

-In 387, the truce between Valentinian II and Maximus ended.
-The latter crossed the Alps into the Po Valley and threatened Milan.
-Justina and her children Valentinian and Galla fled their capital for Thessaloniki, capital of the Praetorian prefecture of Illyricum and at the time chosen residence of Theodosius.
-Theodosius was at the time a widower, his first wife Aelia Flaccilla having died in 385 or 386.
+In 387, Maximus broke his truce with Valentinian II by crossing the Alps into the Po Valley, where he threatened Mediolanum.
+Justina, Valentinian and Galla fled to Thessaloniki, capital of the Praetorian prefecture of Illyricum and at the time chosen residence of Theodosius.
+Theodosius was a widower, his first wife Aelia Flaccilla having died in 386.
+He granted refuge to the fugitives, and commenced negotiations in which Justina took part.
+At the conclusion, Theodosius married Galla and agreed to reinstall Valentinian.